MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/4-exercise-set-up-environment.md

    :::image type="content" source="../../test-bicep-code-using-azure-pipelines/media/7-environments-new-details.png" alt-text="Screenshot of the Azure DevOps page for a new environment, with the details completed and the Create button highlighted."::: <!-- TODO new image -->

-1. Repeat the process to create another environment named **Prod**.
+1. Repeat the process to create another environment named **Production**.

    :::image type="content" source="../../test-bicep-code-using-azure-pipelines/media/7-environments-new-details.png" alt-text="Screenshot of the Azure DevOps page for a new environment, with the details completed and the Create button highlighted."::: <!-- TODO new image -->